mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 Rust is a great fit for this kind of project as it delivers high and predictable performance, while giving you precise control over the memory layout of your data.
 That efficiency is critical when dealing with such a large dataset and you want to make sure you are not wasting CPU cycles or RAM.
-But the Aleph Alpha team already knows all this: They've been using Rust to power their core product offering for years.
+But Aleph Alpha's engineering team already knows all this: They've been using Rust to power their core product offering for years.

 Throughout the project we came to appreciate a few more advantages of using Rust: